ChocoChipset/iOSCowboy.github.io/_posts/2014-03-03-ns-predicate.md

 title: Optimizing NSPredicates
 ---

-This week I'm gonna throw a few strategies you can use to improve the performance of your NSPredicates — either in Core Data or while filtering a collection like NSArray.
+This week I'm gonna throw three strategies you can use to improve the performance of your NSPredicates — either in Core Data or while filtering a collection like ```NSArray```.

-If things are *really* slow, there are probably other places where  you should be focusing but, let's assume you have already done that. ;)
+If things are *really* slow though, there are probably other places where you should be focusing, but let's assume you have already done that. ;)

 Avoid Wildcards